Macavitycode/crickBot-Discord/README.md

 - Go to [discord applications](https://discord.com/developers/applications) and make a new application.
 - Click on the application you made to select it, and set the name and icon as needed in `general information`.
 Note the value of the `client id` field.
-- Under `Bot`, set the display name and profile picture as needed.
+- [NOTE: Do this for local hosting] Under `Bot`, set the display name and profile picture as needed.
 Copy the value of `token` into `config.json` in the format as shown:

 ```json
 {